 WiFi Network Extenders are the best WiFi boosters for consistent, reliable high speed WiFi to every floor and corner of your home.
 Unlike repeaters or range extenders that rebroadcast existing WiFi signals, Actiontec’s WiFi Network Extenders communicate directly with your gateway or WiFi router using a wire.

 Just like cellular towers, WiFi Network Extenders use a “wire” or cable as the means of communicating back to the router or source.
-Actiontec’s WiFi Network Extenders then use that “huge pipe” to create a second or third WiFi boosted network.
+Actiontec’s WiFi Network Extenders then use that “huge pipe” or “Internet Autobahn” to create a second or third WiFi boosted network.

 As you may know, the further away a WiFi device is from the WiFi access point/router, the slower its speed.
 So by using WiFi Network Extenders around your home, you can shorten the distance between your WiFi devices and the WiFi signal thus increasing each device’s speed and improving performance.

 Actiontec WiFi Network Extenders are the key to unlocking complete WiFi home network coverage as the ultimate WiFi booster.